AndyNortrup/GoSplunk/readme.md

 # GoSplunk
-This is a Unofficial Splunk SDK for Go.
+This is a **unofficial** Splunk SDK for Go.
 This SDK is intended to make it as simple as possible to create applications for Splunk using Go as possible.

 Most of the existing work is focused on the ability to write a Modular Input.
 For example to define the example Mod Input scheme found [here](http://docs.splunk.com/Documentation/Splunk/6.4.3/AdvancedDev/ModInputsScripts) in the Splunk Modular Input documentation: